Discover the different types of personal loans

 The way it works is that the lender puts a lien on the asset you’re pledging as collateral.
 A lien is a legal claim to that asset.
 It gives the lien-holder (the lender) the right to take steps to sell the asset and get paid back if you don’t hold up your end of the bargain.
 Liens are removed when the debt is paid off.

 The idea of a lien might sound unappealing (cue the overplayed warning that the “lender can seize your asset if you default!!”), but in fact, it’s usually good for the borrower.
 Collateral lowers the risk of financial loss for the lender, so secured loans are often cheaper than loans that aren't backed by something of value.
-Most people don’t default and lose their asset.
+Most people don’t default and lose their assets.

 For an unsecured loan, collateral isn’t required.
 Approval is based on your creditworthiness, your income, and how much other debt you have.